gradle/native-platform/readme.md

 ### 0.15 (not released)

+* Added method to `Terminals` to determine whether stdin is attached to a terminal.
 * Added `TerminalInput` to read text from the terminal.
 Supports raw mode and arrow keys.
+* Added methods to `Terminal` to show and hide the cursor.
+* Added methods to `Terminal` to set foreground text color to its default value.
 * Added methods to `Terminal` to write text to the terminal.
 Anything written to `System.out` or `System.err` is no longer automatically flushed before cursor or text attributes are changed.
-* Added method to `Terminals` to determine whether stdin is attached to a terminal.

 ### 0.14